Mutiny on the Waves

 The great ship of state has now squandered her rum,

 So lay off the fiddle and bang a new drum.

 You’re only forestalling the booty to come.

-I wrote this shortly after Tony Benn’s passing, and was reminded how BBC Radio 1 only came in existance due to his inability to shut down the (legal) pirate stations.
-Such mixed lagacies we leave behind.
+I wrote this shortly after Tony Benn’s passing, and was reminded how BBC Radio 1 only came in existence due to his inability to shut down the (legal) pirate stations.
+Such mixed legacies we leave behind.